Adorned for variegated leaves, Philodendron Jose Buono stays upbeat with minimal care despite being one of the rare Philodendrons.

 An underwatered Philodendron develops dry and crispy, curly leaves with brown edges.
 Meanwhile, overwatered ones develop limpy and soft leaves.

-Thus, to be on a safe boat, use a moisture meter or water once the topsoil feels dry.
+Thus, use a moisture meter or water once the topsoil feels dry to be on a safe boat.

 Otherwise, opt for bottom watering with occasional overhead showering aided with pebbles to keep humidity >40% at all times.